jluk/ACC-Documentation/How-to/acc-persisting-storage.md

 1. Open Cloud Console
 2. Find or create a Resource Group to hold your storage account. **NOTE: The resource group must exist for `createclouddrive` to succeed.**
 ```
-## create a new resource group from Azure CLI 2.0
+## create a resource group from Azure CLI 2.0
 az group create --location LOCATION
                 --name NAME
                 [--tags TAGS]